 Field-hunting tip

-Look in hydrothermal veins, metamorphic rocks, weathered volcanic rocks country — that is the host setting where sudoite typically forms.
+Look in hydrothermal veins, metamorphic rocks, weathered volcanic rocks country, the host setting where sudoite typically forms.
 If you start seeing quartz, pyrite, kaolinite in float, you are in the right ground.
 Field specimens usually show a platy crystals, micaceous masses, scaly aggregates habit, so train your eye for that shape before scanning the outcrop.